Gamification Psychology and Design

 The Psychology Behind Effective Achievement Design

 Most achievement systems fail because they ignore how motivation actually works.
+Trophy data shows achievement difficulty predicts 30-day retention reliably: 32% retention at the easiest difficulty bucket, 74% at the hardest.
 Here's what psychology reveals about effective design.

 Read more →